Comparing differentiable logics for learning with logical constraints: Experimental Evaluation Results

-Another variant in DL2 is proposed to circumvent this in \citet{fischerDL2TrainingQuerying2019}, as shown in~\cref{eq:robustness_constraint_dl2}.
-Note that it only compares the network's prediction for the true class against some threshold value (chosen to be $\delta=0.52$).
+Note that this variant only compares the network's prediction for the true class against some threshold value (chosen to be $\delta=0.52$ in the original DL2 experiments).

-\citet{casadioNeuralNetworkRobustness2022} note that both of these robustness formulations fail to capture the intended semantics, because they compare the prediction for the true class instead of the current network output.
-Learning to satisfy these constraints can lead to situations where the network is technically robust around $\vec{x}_0$, because the prediction for all $\vec{x}\in B_{\epsilon}(\vec{x}_0)$ is the same as the one for $\vec{x}_0$, but is not the correct class.
-In other words, these constraints capture too much; the standard loss term already penalises incorrect predictions.
+\citet{casadioNeuralNetworkRobustness2022} note that both of these robustness formulations fail to capture the intended semantics, because they refer to the prediction for the true class instead of the current network output.
+This is unfavourable, because the standard loss term already penalises incorrect predictions, and the standard robustness term should only focus on robustness, that is, the network's prediction should not change when slightly perturbing the input (even when the original prediction is incorrect).
+Therefore, we use the notion of \emph{standard robustness}~\cite[Def.~2]{casadioNeuralNetworkRobustness2022} and train with the \textsf{StandardRobustness} constraint shown in \cref{eq:constraint_standard_robustness}: